A rolling stone gathers no moss: In psychiatry

-Because it is so well known, the saying is one of the most common proverbs used in psychological tests for mental illness.
+The saying has been used in psychological tests for mental illness.
 American psychiatric research conducted in the 1950s between control groups of healthy Air Force personnel against hospitalized Veterans Administration patients with schizophrenia found that the lack of abstraction ability was statistically higher in the VA patients.
 This led researchers to believe that persons with mental illness were only capable of "concrete" thinking, or interpreting metaphorical or abstract concepts literally, often simply restating the proverb in different words.

 The American writer Ken Kesey, who had participated in Air Force mental health studies using LSD, derided what he felt were the simplistic conclusions of these psychiatrists in a scene in his 1962 novel One Flew Over the Cuckoo's Nest.
 The protagonist, asked by a psychologist what he thinks the proverb means, guesses "It's hard for something to grow on something that's moving."
 At the end of the novel he is forced to submit to a lobotomy, partially "justified" by the perceived "pathology" indicated by his "concrete" response.

 The research results have, in practice, often been improperly generalized to suggest a lack of metaphorical understanding of proverbs alone can be an indicator of mental illness.

 In film and TV

 The 1975 film One Flew Over the Cuckoo's Nest included the book's scene with McMurphy ridiculing the psychologist.
 In 2005 the television show MythBusters rolled a stone constantly for six months, and did not measure any moss growth during that time.

+In the 2002 SpongeBob SquarePants episode "The Algae's Always Greener", the character Plankton makes a reference to the proverb stating "a rolling stone gathers no algae."

 One of the limousines says the proverb in the last scene of Leos Carax's Holy Motors (2012).